ch4/hackthedot_brunchbattle/README.md

 ### Hack the dot - Bruchbattle

- - Description : The idea behind BrunchBattle.Live is the battle between breakfast and lunch (hence "brunch") and the kinds of food that they bring to the table.
-You list of food categories for breakfast and lunch.
-You will select food category for break and lunch and you will hit the battle button on the page, it'll randomly pick a food item from the breakfast and lunch menus, making a mashup plate for you to eat.
+ - Description : The idea behind BrunchBattle.Live is the epic battle of breakfast vs lunch called "The Great Brunch War" and the different variations of food that they each bring.
+The program will randomize different items from both meals and give the users a combination of choices from both categories.
+This will be done when the user hits the battle button on the page and the page will calculate the outcome of the battle, thus creating a delicious mashup plate for them to eat.

  ### Team members